DOCK-PI3/ESTACION-PRO/ANDROID.md

 There are some devices which have specific quirks and issues which may cause problems when running ES-DE.
 Here are some things to consider and work around.

+### AYANEO Pocket DS

+The option "Launch games on the other screen" doesn't work on this device as it has the same display name defined for both screens.
+The next ES-DE release will contain a workaround for this issue, but ideally it should be resolved by AYANEO via a firmware update.

 ### AYN Thor

 The Android task switcher can't be used when setting ES-DE (or other frontends) as the home app.